Travel Information

 Travel to Chaikuni Institute

 The group will meet one of our staff members in Iquitos and will travel to Chaikuni Institute together.
-About one month prior to the start of your course or program, you will receive an email with your pickup time (between 6:00am and 8:00am) as well as other last-minute details.
+About one month prior to the start of your program, you will receive an email with your pickup time as well as other last-minute details.

 We will then take a bus to the port of Santa Clara, where we will then take our boat for about 30 minutes down the Nanay river.
 We’ll then disembark and walk for about 30 minutes to 1 hour to the Chaikuni Institute.
 Depending on the rain, there may be some heavy mud to walk through, therefore we strongly advise you to wear rubber boots.
 Please bring these with you – it is possible to find these in Iquitos, but it can be difficult.